Decided you want to become a freelance writer, but have no idea where to start?

 Do you help them get more organic traffic?
 More sales?
 More followers on Twitter?

-Each type of copywriter will be reporting to an in-house content marketer, editor.
+Each type of copywriter will be reporting to an in-house content marketer or editor.
 Yey by understanding how your freelance writing services help them achieve their business goals, you can learn to create content to achieve them.

 3. Decide on a freelance writing niche